Frequently Asked Questions

 LLM perception is a competitive battlefield.
 Companies that actively manage their AI narrative gain advantage over those that don't.

-From Obsession to Strategy
+From obsession to strategy

 Exec teams are right to obsess over LLM perception.
 But obsession without strategy is just anxiety.